TimKoornstra/VGSLify/docs/convert_to_vgsl_spec.rst

 2. **Rebuild the Model from the Spec**:

-   - You can use the saved VGSL spec to rebuild the exact same model at any time.
+   - You can use the saved VGSL spec to rebuild the exact same model at any time with either TensorFlow or PyTorch backend.

 .. code-block:: python